melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

 storing data.
 In fact, it still is, although several NoSQL variants have gained a foothold, mostly in web application and cloud computing.

-SQL databases, also referred to as RDBMS (relational database management system) provide an easy way of creating a strict data structure, and also allows for querying said data.
+SQL databases also referred to as RDBMS (relational database management system) provide an easy way of creating a strict data structure, and also allows for querying said data.
 It also provides a method of connecting related data together, thus creating a valuable tool for people working with complex business cases.

-In general, the vast majority of computer systems use SQL databases, no matter if we are talking about an Android app, or a banking system, so it's worthwhile putting some effort into.
+In general, the vast majority of computer systems use SQL databases, no matter if we are talking about an Android app or a banking system, so it's worthwhile putting some effort into.

 ## Organizing data

-When building a database, it's all about modelling your data.
+When building a database, it's all about modeling your data.
 You want to have a data structure that gives you easy and fast access to the data you want.
 So you need to organize your data into some structure.
 RDBMS organize data into *tables*.
 Yes, almost like Excel.
 Well, somewhat.